qmlbook/qmlbook/en/ch15/index.rst

     :start-after: M4>>
     :end-before:  M4<<

 This gives you some examples how to easily treat unicode aware text in Qt.
 For non-unicode the ``QByteArray`` class has also many helper functions for conversion.
-Please read the Qt documentation for ``QString`` as it contains tones of good examples.
+Please read the Qt documentation for ``QString`` as it contains tons of good examples.

 Sequential Containers
 ---------------------